Gary Fletcher MBACP - Person-Centred Counsellor for Adults and Children.

 Areas of counselling I deal with

-All sessions are usually 1 hour, face to face is £50 ( this is curently suspended due to the corona virus).
+- All sessions are 1 hour, face to face is £50 (when possible).